FullByte/FullByte.github.io/docs/make/games/einhorn.md

 - All players receive 6 stones from the central stash.
 - Players with a personal stone stash may choose to add stones to their game stones at this time only.

-Please note: You can only loose your game stones.
-If you add stones from your stone stash to your current game stones you can loose them but have a higher chance of not loosing the game.
+Please note: You can only lose your game stones.
+If you add stones from your stone stash to your current game stones, you can lose them but have a higher chance of not losing the game.

 ## Determine the winner